pandas-dev/pandas/doc/source/user_guide/indexing.rst

    index
    5 in index

-If no dtype is given ``Index`` tries to infer the dtype from the data.
+If no dtype is given, ``Index`` tries to infer the dtype from the data.

-It is also possible to give a explicit dtype when instantiating an :class:`Index`:
+It is also possible to give an explicit dtype when instantiating an :class:`Index`:

 .. ipython:: python